rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 This shows you all of the options for configuring a container.
 If you have questions about what one of the configuration options does, head up to the [official documentation for LXD](https://lxd.readthedocs.io/en/stable-4.0/instances/) and do a search for the configuration parameter, or Google the entire string, such as "lxc config set limits.memory" and take a look at the results of the search.

 We will look at a few of the most used configuration options.

-If you want to set the max amount of memory that a container can use:
+FOr example, if you want to set the max amount of memory that a container can use:

 `lxc config set ubunt-test limits.memory 2GB`